top of page

 Biblical Pastoral Accountability

 I raise this issue because we already have a deficit of pastors.[1]
-The problem is only exacerbating as we continue to see Baby Boomer pastors having to resign for non-criminal sins they committed in their twenties, others fired because their leadership style may have been too direct for our overly sensitive culture, and still others forced to take indefinite leave of absences because they weren’t all-knowing and someone under their leadership was untrustworthy.
+The problem is only exacerbating as we continue to see Baby Boomer pastors having to resign for non-criminal sins they committed in their twenties and others fired because their leadership style may have been too direct for our overly sensitive culture.
+Still, others were forced to take an indefinite leave of absence because they weren’t all-knowing and someone under their leadership was untrustworthy.
 I don’t think such actions in mass are prudent because each situation is different.
 This blog will not examine this issue in depth, but it will explore a key text that I believe provides a general framework that can set the landscape for further analysis.

 The apostle Paul, writing to Timothy, his apostolic successor, about overseeing the pastors in Ephesus, states: “Do not listen to an accusation against an elder unless it is confirmed by two or three witnesses.
 Those who sin should be reprimanded in front of the whole church; this will serve as a strong warning to others” (1 Tim.
 5:19-20 NLT).